 - Anesthesia services available 24/7

-- Obstetrician on site 7 pm–7 am (Kishwaukee Hospital only)
+- Obstetrician on-site 7 pm to 7 am (Kishwaukee Hospital only)

-- Dedicated cesarean section operating room just steps away
+- Dedicated cesarean section operating room with Post-anesthesia Care Unit

 - Private neonatal procedure room in nursery